yashashwita20/admixture/README.md

 # Neural-Admixture vs ADMIXTURE for Global Ancestry Analysis

-A comparison between ADMIXTURE program and a new neural network-based approach for determining global ancestry compositions.
+A comparison between the ADMIXTURE program and a new neural network-based approach for determining global ancestry compositions.

 ## Models Tested